-Most of the emails you receive from us are about Betabound Exclusives.
-Private Betabound Exclusives are being run by the Centercode team, and public Betabound Exclusives are being run by product developers directly.
-These tests can be for all kinds of products, and often you won’t know what company you’re testing for until you’re actually in the test (and sometimes not even then!).
+The majority of invites you’ll receive are for Betabound exclusives.
+These include both our private Betabound tests managed by the Betabound team and our public Betabound tests that are directly run by product developers.
+These tests can be for a variety of products, and often you won’t know what company you’re testing for until you’re actually in the test.

 Betabound Exclusives aren’t the only tests we’ll email you about, though.
-We also email our community about tests that are run by companies that use the Centercode platform.
-While the look and feel of these beta tests are similar to Betabound tests, they aren’t run by the Centercode team you know and love, and they aren’t run through Betabound.
-Each company has their own beta community where they run their tests.
-Each of these communities will be a little different in terms of what they ask and expect of their beta testers, but all of these companies are committed to beta testing and run beta tests year round.
+We also reach out about tests that are run by our partners that use the Centercode platform.
+While the look and feel of these tests are similar to our exclusive opportunities, they aren’t run by the Betabound team or even hosted on Betabound’s site.

-Please note that we don’t have access to our partner’s beta communities, which means our team can’t help you if you run into trouble during these tests.
-That said, it’s really easy to contact the beta manager in charge of your project by logging into the project you’re having trouble with and clicking the “Contact Us” button on the left side of the homepage.
+Please note that we don’t have access to our partner’s communities, which means Betabound can’t help you if you run into trouble during these tests.
+That said, it’s really easy to contact the team in charge of your project by logging into the project you’re having trouble with and clicking the “Contact Us” button on the left side of the homepage.

-If you have questions about partner betas, please ask them in the comments below or send a quick email to firstname.lastname@example.org.
+If you have questions about partner betas, send a quick email to firstname.lastname@example.org.